 The function creates a simulated PHA data set based on a source model, instrument response (given as an ARF and RMF), and exposure time, along with a Poisson noise term.
 A background component can be included.

-arf (filename or ARF object) – The name of the ARF, or an ARF data object (e.g. as returned by get_arf or unpack_arf).
+arf (None or filename or ARF object or list of filenames) – The name of the ARF, or an ARF data object (e.g. as returned by

-rmf (filename or RMF object) – The name of the RMF, or an RMF data object (e.g. as returned by get_arf or unpack_arf).
+rmf (filename or RMF object or list of filenames) – The name of the RMF, or an RMF data object (e.g. as returned by

 backscal (number, optional) – The ‘BACKSCAL’ value for the data set.